positivesocial/CAI-Intake/docs/USER_GUIDE.md

 # CAI Intake User Guide

-Welcome to CabinetAI Intake!
+Welcome to CAI Intake!
 This guide will help you get started with the platform and make the most of its features.

 ## Table of Contents